StatBiomed/CamoTSS/docs/run_CamoTSS.rst

                         The directory for output [default : $bam_file] -r REFFASTA, --refFasta=REFFASTA
-                        The directory for reference genome fasta file -m MODE, --mode=MODE  You can select run by finding novel TSS cluster mode [TC].
-If you also want to detect CTSS within one cluster, you can use [CTSS] mode
+                        The directory for reference genome fasta file -m MODE, --mode=MODE  You can select run by finding novel TSS cluster and CTSS within one cluster [TC+CTSS].
+                        If you just want to detect TSS cluster, you can use [TC] mode.
+If you just want to detect CTSS, you can use [CTSS] mode which is based on the output of [TC mode]

    Optional arguments:
         --minCount=MINCOUNT